 Funding bodies, policy groups, and professional societies are increasingly focusing on open science (also called open research) to address major topics like research reproducibility, academic incentives, and sustainable development.
 UCSF’s Keith Yamamoto is the Co-chair of the National Academies of Sciences, Engineering & Medicine’s (NASEM) Roundtable on Aligning Incentives for Open Science.
 This group will be releasing a toolkit for fostering open science practices and is hosting a meeting of college and university leaders this fall (attended by University Librarian Chris Shaffer) to advance open scholarship.

 Interested in open science?
 Join the Bay Area Open Science Group in its monthly Zoom meetings the 4th Thursday of each month from 2-3 pm PST.
 This group invites all UCSF, UCB, and Stanford students, faculty and staff to explore a variety of open scholarship topics.
 Upcoming meetings:

-- September 28: Innovating Education in Reproductive Health with Dr. Biftu Mengesha register
+- September 28: Innovating Education in Reproductive Health with Dr. Biftu Mengesha

-- October 26: Curating a COVID-19 Data Repository with Tiffany Tang register
+- October 26: Curating a COVID-19 Data Repository with Tiffany Tang

-- November 30: Open Peer Review with Mario Malički register
+- November 30: Open Peer Review with Mario Malički

 Open Scholarship Resources